Buried in Debt?

 "I'm ashamed to even ask for help."

-Over 140,000 Canadians filed for relief in 2025.
-This isn't failure—it's a legal tool designed to give people a fresh start.
+Over 140,000 Canadians filed for relief in 2025 — and 2026 filings are running 8.5% higher.
+This isn't failure — it's a legal tool designed to give people a fresh start.

 Former Collectors, Now Advocates